mojaloop/iacv2-docs/README.md

 Installs and configures haproxy

 Haproxy routing configuration is also given.
-It routes the traffic to vault, seaweed, and nexus.
+It routes the traffic to vault, minio, and nexus.

 ##### Microk8s role on master node